codeorelse/formagical.JS/README.md

 ==========
 Formagical tracks the behaviour of the user in a form, and sends the data to whatever endpoint.
 Formagical does not have a dashboard, and its only goal is to log the data to a given endpoint.

+## Features

+- Track how users are using your forms
+- Send statistics to Google Analytics out of the box
+- Or send statistics to whatever tool or endpoint you want

 ## Usage without configuration
 ```
 $('#your-form').formagical()